roryMansell/po-go-battle-assistant/readme.md

 ## Languages and technologies

-Frontend: HTML, CSS, JavaScript (interactive UI, offline data handling, voice input) Data prep: Python (scripts for JSON + sprite processing) Desktop packaging: Electron (Node.js ecosystem)
+Frontend: HTML, CSS, JavaScript (interactive UI, offline data handling, voice input)

+Data prep: Python (scripts for JSON + sprite processing)

+Desktop packaging: Electron (Node.js ecosystem)

+## 📜 License

+Data & sprites belong to their respective creators (Pokémon © Nintendo/Game Freak).

+This project is for educational and portfolio use only.